 Years ago, my friend Steve Gilcreast instructed me to shoot a firearm at a target … holding the handgun upside down and manipulating the trigger with the middle finger of my non-dominant hand.
+A unique firearm grip for sure.
 Of course, he had everyone in our SIG Sauer Academy instructor class do the same — the point being to prove that shooting a gun can be as simple as “point gun, press trigger.”
 This exercise also showed that (depending on the firearm) it is still possible to shoot a gun — and hit the target — in an awkward or compromised position.

 Of course, since I do have the use of both of my hands (the majority of the time), and since all my fingers are available and able to assist, I practice shooting using both my dominant hand and support hand … and all of my fingers.
 And I appreciate the job each one of them has!
 Even though the brain tends to treat each hand and its fingers as a single unit (especially since there are a lot of things connected in there), each digit has a role in getting a good, effective grip, taking a well-aimed shot and managing the recoil.